exu3/apcsa/unit0/DiamondMakers/README.md

-kareljrobot program that draws a diamond with beepers
+kareljrobot thing that draws a diamond with beepers